Community Organized Relief Effort: Labor violations and complaints

 CORE staff complained that they were forced to work 18-hour days, six days a week, without the opportunity to take breaks.
 Responding to the staff concerns, Penn excoriated the employees, writing in an email that "in every cell of my body is a vitriol for the way your actions reflect so harmfully upon your brothers and sisters in arms".
 Penn suggested that employees leave their work instead of complaining about conditions.
 In October 2021, the National Labor Relations Board issued a complaint that Penn and CORE violated federal labor law.
 According to the charge, Penn "impliedly threatened" his employees with reprisals.
 A 2021 California lawsuit sought civil damages, claiming that CORE failed o pay overtime and minimum wges, provide rest periods, reimburse for business expenses, provide detailed wage statements, and timely pay employees.
+CORE repeatedly delayed court deadlines in the matter.
+In April 2023 Administrative Law Judge Lisa D. Ross, who presided over the matter, dismissed the NLRB case stating that Penn's message to CORE disaster response staff was a rallying cry in the wake of the organizations's efforts during their work battling COVID, not a threat.

+Multiple reports of sexual misconduct by Los Angeles Fire Department personnel at CORE response sites were raised.
+The sole mechanism for reporting complaints was a Google Docs spreadsheets and an email address.
+One victim alleged that leadership said they were friends with one of the perpetrators and did not take action.
+Sites were run in conjunction with LAFD, whose administration was separate from CORE's.
+A lawsuit filed by one of the victims against Lee and another staffer was ordered to arbitration.

 In 2022, a former CORE worker who provided support during COVID relief efforts in Georgia sued CORE for unpaid wages.
 According to the complaint, CORE deliberately misclassified staff as contractors to avoid paying overtime.
 CORE's contracts require binding arbitration, which prevents a collective action by multiple employees and keeps the proceedings private.

-Hurricane relief
+Hurricane relief and other activities

 In the years following Hurricane Matthew, CORE has participated in hurricane relief efforts in the Bahamas, Puerto Rico, the Caribbean, and the United States.

+Following reports of migrant abuse in Del Rio, Texas, CORE sent staff and COVID relief supplies.
+CORE lacked the necessary approvals and registration to provide medical care, and pivoted to distributing hygiene kits, warm meals, and baby formula.

+In response to Hurricane Fiona, CORE raised over $200,000 in donations.
+When relief supplies arrived on the island, its sole employee had already departed for another assignment and materials were left sitting unclaimed in storage.
+However within days CORE was distributing tarps, generators, and supplies for diabetics.In the longer-run, CORE assisted with roofing repairs and provided staff to help residents fill out applications for Federal Emergency Management Agency funds.